Metin1558/organoid-oi/README.md

 **Closed-loop Organoid Intelligence system for visual categorical learning.**

 A biologically grounded simulation framework implementing STDP-based learning in a synthetic brain organoid for visual category discrimination.
-Designed as a computational bridge toward real MEA hardware integration (CL1, HD-MEA).
+Designed as a computational bridge toward real MEA hardware integration.

-Companion project to [organoid v6.3](https://github.com/metin/organoid-v63) — the electrophysiology analysis pipeline.
+Companion project to [Axon](https://github.com/Metin1558/axon) — the organoid MEA electrophysiology analysis pipeline.

+**Current version:** v3.1 (July 2026) · **Tests:** 47/47 passing

+> **v3.0 correction.** v3.0 was published claiming 47/47.
+Two of those tests were
+> later found to be measuring the wrong quantity and, on re-audit, v3.0 should be
+> read as **45/47**.
+Both tests were rewritten in v3.1.
+No framework code was
+> changed — the defects were in the tests, not the mechanism.
+> See [CHANGELOG_v3.1.md](CHANGELOG_v3.1.md) for the full account.

 ---